atirumal/DH140-Final-Project/README.md

 - [The Role of Technology in Modern Education](https://education.purdue.edu/2024/01/how-has-technology-changed-education/)
 - [Digital Preservation of Cultural Heritage](https://doiserbia.nb.rs/img/doi/1820-0214/2021/1820-02142100009Z.pdf)

-## Ideas from Curated Datasets & Project Lists
+## Additional Ideas from Curated Datasets & Project Lists
 Below are some curated datasets and project ideas that could be useful for further investigation and analysis:

 | Dataset Name                         | Description and Use                                                                                      | Link                                                                                                      |